 - 1. Elected judges shall take precedence after the President and Vice-Presidents of the Court and the Presidents of the Sections, according to the date of their taking up office in accordance with Rule 2 §§ 1 and 2. - 2.
 Vice-Presidents of the Court elected to office on the same date shall take precedence according to the length of time they have served as judges.
+If the length of time they have served as judges is - 1.
+As amended by the Court on 13 November 2006 and 2 April 2012. - 2.
+As amended by the Court on 29 March 2010. - 3.
+As amended by the Court on 14 May 2007.

-If the length of time they have served as judges is the same, they shall take precedence according to age.
-The same rule shall apply to Presidents of Sections. - 3.
-Judges who have served the same length of time as judges shall take precedence according to age. - 4.
+the same, they shall take precedence according to age.
+The same rule shall apply to Presidents of Sections.

+- 3. Judges who have served the same length of time shall take precedence according to age. - 4.
 Ad hoc judges shall take precedence after the elected judges according to age.

-Rule 6 (Resignation)
+Rule 6 - Resignation